Marco Donat-Cattin

 Marco Donat-Cattin (28 September 1953 – 19 June 1988) was an Italian terrorist.
-He was a founding member of Prima Linea far-left terrorist organization.
+He was a founding member of Prima Linea, a far-left terrorist organization.

 Biography

 Donat-Cattin was born in Turin, the son of trade unionist and future Christian Democracy minister Carlo Donat-Cattin.

 After having had a son when he was just 17 and later separating from the mother, he frequented the faculty of jurisprudence.
 In 1974 he found a job as library carer at a secondary school in Turin, where he met future terrorist Claudio Sandalo.

 Starting from 1976, he participated in the establishment of Prima Linea, becoming a member of its national council.
 On 29 January 1979, he took part in the operation that led to the assassination in Milan, together with Sergio Segio, of judge Emilio Alessandrini.
-He was also one of the authors of the shooting of a barman in Turin in the following July.
+He also participated in the shooting of bar owner Carmine Civitate in Turin on 18 July 1979.